 It’s the dog days of summer and the best and safest way to travel during this unusual year is by car.
-But if you’re planning a road trip, you should also have a great music playlist to keep everyone entertained during the ride.
+But if you’re planning a road trip, you should also have a great road trip songs to keep everyone entertained during the ride.
 And if some dogs are coming along, why not include a few songs in your playlist about man’s best friend?
 Although these featured songs might not be for everyone, it can at least give you some ideas before you head out.

 Cracker Jack (1974) – Dolly Parton